G’day,

 I can say with almost certainty that it is not because it’s not for almost everyone on the 🌏.

-Consider these numbers from recent US Opens for men and women.
+Consider these numbers from recent US Open tournaments for both men and women.

 MEN US Open: 2nd Serve Points Won

-The first thing to consider is that these are the best male players in the world – and they can barely break even with 2nd serve points won.
-They played more than 80,000 points, starting with a 2nd serve, and could only manage to grind out a 321-point advantage.
+The first thing to consider is that these are the best male players in the world and they can barely break even with second-serve points won.
+They played more than 80,000 points, starting with a second serve, and could only manage to grind out a 321-point advantage.

 The leading five men with 2nd serve points won in their career are: